luiswirth/bsc-thesis/src/matter.typ

   quad forall sigma in Delta_k (mesh)
 $

+Cochains are isomorphic to our 1st order FEEC basis functions.
+The basis we will be working with is called the Whitney basis.
+The Whitney space is the space of piecewise-linear (over the cells) differential forms.

-== Discrete Exterior Derivative via Stokes' Theorem
+=== Discrete Exterior Derivative via Stokes' Theorem

 The continuous exterior derivative does not reference the metric, which makes it purely topological.
 The same should hold true for the discrete exterior derivative.